Darragoth/Universal-Eurocentric-Alphabet/README.md

 Denoted with a ring below, ◌̥: {T}➝{T̥} or in Arabic: {ت} ➝ {ط}.
 The ring is a placeholder.
 It is intended to connect to the letter, forming a droplet like diacritic.
 ### Glottalization
 Occurs as ejectives in East-African and Caucasian langs.
 Also present in Hausa, Fulani and Serer as both ejectives and implosives.
 Surprisingly, some Indo-Aryan langs have four  implosives, [ɓ], [ɗ], [ᶑ] and [ɠ].
 Creaky-voicing is concentrated in Native Central American langs.
+There is also the curious case of the "tense" consonants of Korean.
 Denoted with a righ hook above, ◌ᣗ: {κ}➝{ƙ}.
 ### Breathy-voicing and Aspiration
 Extremely rare in vowels.
 Analysed as aspiration in consonants, thus denoted as {н <=> ᴘн, ᴛн, κн}.
 Dinka (Nilotic) and Mon (Austroasiatic) contrast two sets of vowels, modal voiced and breathy voiced.
 Denoted with a left hook above, ɿ◌: {ỏ}.
 ### Click consonants